Join Us & Get Wine 101 Course 75% Off

 Traditional Bonarda

-• Key regions: San Juan, La Rioja, San Rafael, Rivadavia.
+• Key regions: San Juan, La Rioja, San Rafael, Rivadavia

-Fresh, flirty Bonarda
+Fresh, Flirty Bonarda

-• Key regions: Lujan de Cuyo (the sub-regions of Vistalba and Ugarteche), Tupungato.
+• Key regions: Luján de Cuyo (the sub-regions of Vistalba and Ugarteche), Tupungato

-• Names to look out for: Alto Las Hormigas “Colonia Las Liebres” , Passionate Wines , Matias Riccitelli .
+• Names to look out for: Alto Las Hormigas “Colonia Las Liebres”, Passionate Wines, Matias Riccitelli

 Serious Bonarda

-• Key regions: Uco Valley.
+• Key regions: Uco Valley

-• Names to look out for: Zorzal “Eggo” , El Enemigo , Zuccardi .
+• Names to look out for: Zorzal “Eggo”, El Enemigo, Zuccardi

 FACT: Bonarda is also planted in Napa (called Charbono or Douce Noir).
-Argentina is home to 88% of the world’s Bonarda, California makes up the other 12%
+Argentina is home to 88% of the world’s Bonarda, and California makes up the other 12%

 Torrontes wine grapes illustration - Wine Folly

-• Key regions: Salta (Cafayate), La Rioja, Uco Valley.
+• Key regions: Salta (Cafayate), La Rioja, Uco Valley

-• Names to look out for: Susana Bablo , Etchart , Piatelli , Colome .
+• Names to look out for: Susana Bablo, Etchart, Piatelli, Colome

 • Tannat